jhoset/jhoset/README.md

 ### Hi there, I'm Jhoset 🙂

-I really enjoy learning languages and frameworks like Angular, React, Astro, Nest JS, .Net.
+I enjoy Software Development and learning languages and frameworks like JS, C#, Python, Angular, React, Astro, Nest JS, and .Net.
-I also enjoy wireframing, UI-UX and design in general.
+I also have an interest in UI-UX design and design in general.

 ![jhoset's Streak](https://github-readme-streak-stats.herokuapp.com/?user=jhoset&theme=tokyonight&hide_border=true)